hantsy/spring-microservice-sample/README.md

 Make sure you have installed the latest Docker, Docker Compose and Docker Machine, more info please refer to the installation guide from [Docker official website](https://www.docker.com).

->NOTE: I used the official Docker Toolbox in development stage under Windows 10, you can also use Docker for Windows instead.
+>NOTE: Under Windows system, you can install Docker Desktop for Windows to simplify the installation.

-Docker Compose allow you start up the dependent infrastructural services(such as Database etc) via a single `docker-compose` command.
+Docker Compose allows you start up the dependent infrastructural services(such as Database etc) via a single `docker-compose` command.

 ```
 docker-compose up